 Dizziness after sex does not usually indicate a serious underlying health problem.
-In most cases, the dizziness is due to overexertion, thirst, or hunger.
+In most cases, the dizziness a person may experience after sex is due to overexertion, thirst, or hunger.

 However, severe or frequent dizziness can be a cause for concern, especially if other symptoms are present.